 There are three main statistical perspectives in this End of Cycle report, each addressing different sets of questions about outcomes.
 The first is the statistics for people who have applied ('applicants') and for those placed in higher education ('acceptances') that describe the overall activities and progress of the 2012 application cycle itself.
 The second perspective covers the outcomes of the cycle in terms of people entering higher education, with the key statistic being what proportion of the population have been placed in higher education (the 'entry rate').
 Finally, for higher education providers the most important statistics relate to the numbers recruited into a particular academic year.
-Since the UCAS process can accommodate both 'immediate' acceptances (for example those acceptances from the 2012 cycle starting in the 2013-14 academic year), some of the key statistics for recruitment are reported on the basis of the academic 'entry year' rather than the UCAS 'cycle' when the acceptance took place.
+Since the UCAS process can accommodate both 'immediate' acceptances (for example those acceptances from the 2012 cycle starting in the 2012-13 academic year); and 'deferred' acceptances (for example those from the 2012 cycle starting in the 2013-14 academic year), some of the key statistics for recruitment are reported on the basis of the academic 'entry year' rather than the UCAS 'cycle' when the acceptance took place.